luke-feeney/Are-we-wrong-about-Web3-/README.md

-Their snarky, snobby engineers who see themselves as the holders of development truth.
+### Their snarky, snobby engineers who see themselves as the holders of development truth.

-Vs
+### Vs

-Those crypto-bro NFT grifters moronically engaging in a pyramid scheme.
+### Those crypto-bro NFT grifters moronically engaging in a pyramid scheme.

-The conversation moved into our community and most their supported the anti-web3 vibe.
+The conversation moved into our community and most supported the anti-Web3 vibe.

 > I share the other posters reaction 🤣 web3